netwerk-digitaal-erfgoed/lod-aggregator/test/Test run Greek ecc-books.md

   --output gr_validate_cho.ttl
 ```

-This resulted in the following errors for all the CHO resources.
+This resulted in the following errors for all the CHO resources:

 + "missing value for edm:dataProvider"
 + "missing or invalid dc:rights value"